 - To customize the stations available for stakeout, tap // next to the Station field to view the Select station screen.
-See Stations available for stakeout, page 32. - To stake out a skewed offset relative to a nominal station value (where the station does not have to coincide with a cross section), enter a nominal station value. - 3.
-To define the skew offset: - a.
-Enter the Offset and Skew values.
-Tap ▶ to change the offset or skew direction. - b.
-To define the elevation for the point, select: - Slope from string to compute the elevation by a slope from the elevation on the string at the selected station - Delta from string to compute the elevation by a delta from the elevation on the string at the selected station.

-• Key in to key in the elevation.

-If the road only has a horizontal alignment, you must key in the elevation.

-- c.
-Tap Accept. - 4.
-To stake points offset from the road, leaving the roadway clear for construction, define a construction

-See GENIO road construction offsets, page 34.
+See Stations available for stakeout, page 41. - To stake out a skewed offset relative to a nominal station value (where the station does not have to coincide with a cross section), enter a nominal station value. - 3.
+To define the skew offset: - Enter the Offset and Skew values.
+Tap ▶ to change the offset or skew direction. - To define the elevation for the point, select: - Slope from string to compute the elevation by a slope from the elevation on the string at the selected station - Delta from string to compute the elevation by a delta from the elevation on the string at the selected station. - Key in to key in the elevation.
+If the road only has a horizontal alignment, you must key in the elevation. - Tap Accept. - To stake points offset from the road, leaving the roadway clear for construction, define a 4. construction offset. - See GENIO road construction offsets, page 44. - Tap Start. - The Road navigation, page 16 screen appears.
+Tap Options to configure preferences for the navigation display, grade, as-staked point details, or to view stakeout deltas relative to a digital terrain model (DTM). - Use the information in the Road navigation, page 16 screen to see your position relative to the road and navigate to the point to stake it out. - 7.
+When the point is within tolerance, tap Measure to measure the point. - When using a Trimble SX12 scanning total station in TRK mode with the laser pointer enabled, the Stakeout screen shows the Mark point softkey instead of the Measure softkey.
+Tap Mark point to put the instrument into STD mode.
+The laser pointer stops flashing and moves to position itself at the EDM location.
+When you tap Accept to store the point, the instrument automatically returns to